drorganvidez/trovodataextractor/README.md

 `pip install -r requirements.txt`

 ## How to use
 Double click on the **TrovoDataExtractor.py** file.
-Python 3 is required to .
+Python 3 is required to run.